DNA Solves Property Crimes (But Are We Ready for That?)

 NIJ Journal.
 She has 30 years of experience in the criminal and civil justice field, including as an award-winning legal journalist.
-Back to the top.

-2006 Uniform Crime Report, "Burglary," 2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.
+2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.

-2006 Uniform Crime Report, "Clearances," 2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.
+2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.

 Rand, M., and S. Catalano, Criminal Victimization, 2006, Bureau of Justice Statistics Bulletin, Washington, DC: U.S. Department of Justice, Bureau of Justice Statistics.

 first 500 cases in the jurisdiction in which biological material was found at the crime scene after the project started; that is, they were not "selected."
-Topeka and Los Angeles did not hit the 500-case mark; Topeka finished with 260 cases and Los Angeles
+Topeka and Los Angeles did not hit the 500-case mark; Topeka finished with 260 cases and Los Angeles with 391 cases.

 This percentage is very close to the FBI's estimate that 12.7 percent of burglary cases are cleared through traditional evidence.

 Case verification occurs when a CODIS hit matches an offender in the state's DNA database; it does not apply to forensic matches.

-2006 Uniform Crime Report, "Violent Crime," 2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.
+2006 Crime in the United States, Washington, DC: U.S. Department of Justice, Federal Bureau of Investigation.